Recording teaching materials

 Tips for recording video

 If you opt to develop podcasts, videos of yourself speaking to camera, or narrated recordings of your slides, consider breaking them down into short chunks.
-Sitting down to record a two-hour lecture in one go is not hugely satisfying and it increases the chance of technical issues, whereas breaking the material up will help you think about reducing quantity overall.
+Recording a two-hour lecture in one go is not hugely satisfying and it increases the chance of technical issues, whereas breaking the material up will help you think about reducing quantity overall.
 Students will also benefit as they can focus their study on specific aspects of the course.

 - Make videos accessible to all students – provide transcripts and/or subtitles for self-created videos and lecture capture recordings (Panopto does this for you).
 A summary of what was covered will be helpful for students.